![]() |

 This is no exaggeration.

-My own Boston Symphony Orchestra (and likewise the Chicago Symphony, San Francisco Symphony, Berlin Philharmonic, Philadelphia Orchestra and all the rest) can only DREAM of having the kind of unity of mind and ensemble that bands like Black Dyke have.
+My own Boston Symphony Orchestra (and likewise the Chicago Symphony, New York Philharmonic, San Francisco Symphony, Berlin Philharmonic, Philadelphia Orchestra and all the rest) can only DREAM of having the kind of unity of mind and ensemble that bands like Black Dyke have.

 A case in point: During our second recording session in September 1996, we began the day putting down a new piece written by Boston Symphony bass player (as in string bass) Lawrence Wolfe.
 Larry wrote the arguably most difficult piece on my album ("Triptych"), and we began by recording the fiendishly difficult third movement.
 The first take had some problems, but much in it that was good.
 The conductor, James Watson (who, by the way, began his career in the Desford Band at the age of five, became their principal cornet at age 9 and went on to become the principal trumpet of the Royal Philharmonic, Covent Garden Opera and Philip Jones Brass Ensemble), put down his baton and quietly said:

-When's the last time you've seen THAT kind of behavior and dedication at a recording session from an American Federation of Musicians, AFL-CIO, $80,000 a year base salary, top level American Orchestra?
-You haven't because it doesn't happen.
+When's the last time you've seen THAT kind of behavior and dedication at a recording session from an American Federation of Musicians, AFL-CIO, $100,000 a year base salary, top level American Orchestra?
+You haven't seen it because it doesn't happen.

 After you've heard the Foden O.T.S.
 Band play the Elgar "Enigma Variations" (Polyphonic QMPR 605D), or Black Dyke play the Holst "Planets" (Doyen DOY CD 050) or the Britannia Building Society Band play the Ravel "Daphnis and Chloe" Suite 2 (Doyen DOY CD 045) or Dyke play Eric Ball's "Resurgam" (Polyphonic QPRL 061D) you will be hooked.
 These bands are remarkable.
 They are setting new levels of excellence in brass playing yet they labor (labour!) virtually unknown in the USA.

-And they are AMATEURS!
+And they are AMATEURS.
 They aren't making big (or any!) bucks from this.
-For instance, the Black Dyke bass trombonist, Adrian Hirst, is a coal mine surveyer!
-Their second trombonist, James Stockdale, works in a bank!
+For instance, the Black Dyke bass trombonist, Adrian Hirst, is a coal mine surveyer.
+Their second trombonist, James Stockdale, works in a bank.
+Do not let the word "amateur" fool you - these players are serious and committed, and while they do not make their living playing their instrument, their excellence is every bit as inspiring as that of the most seasoned professional.

 We in the USA would do well to gain an appreciation of these brass colleagues across the Atlantic and in our own backyard (there are many recordings of excellent Salvation Army Bands and other brass bands from the USA and Canada) who play at the highest level simply because they LOVE it.
 There is no money in banding; just pride, honor, and the satisfaction of a job well done.
-I have continued to experience this joy of playing with brass bands in recent years as I have performed as a soloist with the Salvation Army New York Staff Band, the Quincy (MA) Temple Corps of the Salvation Army and the New England Brass Band.
-I recently had the happy occasion of substituting with the Williams Fairy Band in Manchester, England while on a Boston Symphony tour!
-One of the nice side effects of the release of my new solo CD has been to introduce many brass players in the USA to the brass band.
+I have continued to experience this joy of playing with brass bands in recent years as I have performed as a soloist with many bras bands including the New York Staff Band of the Salvation Army, Foden's Band, Pennine Brass and bands around the USA and Canada including the Rocky MOuntain Brassworks, Brass Band Northwest (Seattle), Weston Silver Band (Toronto) and the New England Brass Band.
+Several years ago had the happy occasion of recording a second CD of bass trombone solos with a British Brass Band - Two of a Mind - this album was with the Williams Fairey Band.
+One of the nice side effects of the release of my brass band solo CDs has been to introduce many brass players in the USA to the brass band.

-For current information about the worldwide brass band scene, visit the web sites for The North American Brass Band Association (NABBA) of which I am a member of the board of directors and editor of their publication, The Brass Band Bridge, and 4BarsRest.com.
+For current information about the worldwide brass band scene, visit the web sites for The North American Brass Band Association (NABBA) (of which I served as a member of its Board of Directors, including a term as Vice President), and 4BarsRest.com.

 Pick up a brass band CD sometime soon.
 You won't be disappointed.
 After listening to the fabulous level of playing, you'll probably want to either quit or practice.